Memphis woman identified after stolen car slams into her vehicle, kills her

 SOUTH MEMPHIS, Tenn. - One woman was killed and two others were taken to the hospital after Memphis police said a car theft ended in a crash.

-Police said three people were rushed to Regional One after two of them crashing a stolen vehicle at South Third Street and South Parkway in South Memphis.
+Police said three people were rushed to Regional One after two of them crashed a stolen vehicle at South Third Street and South Parkway in South Memphis.

 The woman who was killed has been identified by family as Ashlyn Whitmore.